Bridging Mortgage Loans

 No, costs have reduced considerably and rates are now available from 0.49% per month.

-How much can I borrow on a bridging loan?
+How much can I borrow on a mortgage bridging loan?

-Bridging lending is possible to 80% loan to value and lending to 100% of your purchase price and purchase costs is possible with extra security.
+Bridging mortgages are possible to 80% loan to value and lending to 100% of your purchase price and purchase costs is possible with extra security.

 Can I use any property as security for bridging?

-Yes, bridging loans are available on most types of property and land.
+Yes, mortgage bridging loans are available on most types of property and land.

 Yes, bridging is available for both minor and major refurbishment and conversions.